Enabling Sinhala in GNU/Linux HOWTO

 The X Keyboard Extension only allows one-to-one mappings between keys and codepoints, therefore rakaaranshaya, yansaya and repaya, which consist of multiple codepoints, have to be manually constructed.
 See the comments in the Sinhala X Keyboard Extension layout file.

-The aforementioned layout is already included in Xorg 6.9 and above and distributions that ship with xkeyboard-config 0.6 and above.
+The aforementioned layout is already included in distributions that ship with xkeyboard-config (xkb-data) 0.6 and above.

 /usr/share/X11/xkb/symbols/lk

-The latest version of the keyboard layout can be downloaded from CVS:
+The latest version of the keyboard layout can be downloaded from the source repository:

 Read the comments in the lk file to see how to create rakaaranshaya, yansaya and repaya.